tlgdmr/tlgdmr/README.md

 ## About Me

-Hello!
-I'm Tolga, a dynamic game developer with extensive experience in creating engaging and successful games.
-With a strong background in both Unity 3D and data management, I'm passionate about using my skills to develop innovative game mechanics and enrich user experiences.
-I thrive in challenging environments that push the boundaries of technology and creativity, aiming to continuously improve and drive forward the projects I'm involved with.
+Software Engineer with a strong background in game development and data analysis.

+🎮 Specializing in Unity and C# to build scalable, high-performance game systems using advanced design patterns and clean architecture

+📊 Leveraging SQL to transform complex datasets into actionable business insights through comprehensive analysis and clear reporting

+Always focused on writing clean, efficient code and optimizing performance to deliver exceptional user experiences.

 ## Core Skills